Wild Vietnam: Rare Primates & Mammals 2-Week Expedition

 Upcoming Dates:

-Join our annual group tour for our most comprehensive mammal-focused journey through Vietnam, a 2-week expedition from south to north in search of the country’s rarest and most elusive wildlife.
+Join our annual group tour for our most comprehensive mammal-focused trip through Vietnam, a 2-week expedition from south to north in search of the country’s rarest, iconic and most elusive wildlife.
 Designed for dedicated mammal watchers, this group tour targets an exceptional range of species, from endangered and endemic primates, large mammals, squirrels to civets, pangolins, bats, and more.
-With expert guides, spotlighting sessions, thermal scopes, and access to remote forest habitats, this is Vietnam’s ultimate mammal and primate expedition.
+With expert guides, extensive spotlighting sessions, thermal scopes, and access to remote forests, conservation areas and several bat caves, this is Vietnam’s ultimate mammal and primate expedition.

 Details